-It’s important to remember that although I am very diligent and use quality practices, I don’t guarantee that a site will work forever without updates and attention (and really no one can).
+In some cases, yes.
+It’s important to remember that although I am very diligent and use quality practices, I don’t guarantee that a site will work forever without updates and attention.
 As technologies change, sometimes a site will need to be changed to keep up.
 Because of this, it’s a good idea to have your site checked pretty regularly.
-I don’t offer this automatically, because many customers’ budgets don’t allow for it, but I do sell pre-paid blocks of support time for those who are interested.
+Let me know what you’re looking for, and we can discuss a maintenance plan for you.

 Can you teach me how to use my site?